Different Ways of Displaying your House Sign

 Brackets can also display plaques as well as signs and will easily hold stone plaques, metal plaques or wooden plaques.
 With using a bracket to present your plaque, this will give it a professional look as well as displaying it at an angle for all to see.

 There are many different brackets to choose from with most of them made from wrought iron or stainless steel with most of them being single and double-sided, these are very good for domestic and business use.
-Museums and pubs commonly display their plaques and signs by using iron or steel brackets, keeping a traditional feel to their business.
+Museums and pubs commonly display their plaques and signs by using cast iron or stainless steel, keeping a traditional feel to their business.
 Most brackets support stainless steel eye hooks which support easy hanging and keeps the sign practical while robust through different weathers.

 House Signs on Posts